EU's Moscovici says ball in Athens camp

 “By Sunday, a solution needs to be found, I think it can be.”

-Moscovici also said France and Germany had a “common approach” towards Greece.
+Moscovici also said France and Germany had a “common approach” toward Greece.